Welcome to Moritz Münchmeyer's Cosmology Group

 December 2023.
 Congrats to Dr. Adam Rouhiainen who just defended his PhD thesis.
 Adam also presented his new paper Super-Resolution Emulation of Large Cosmological Fields with a 3D Conditional Diffusion Model at Neurips 2023 (Machine Learning in the Physical Sciences Workshop).

 September 2023.
 Happy to teach my field, Computational and Theoretical Cosmology, to our grad students this fall in physics 805.
-Lecture notes will be uploaded here some time soon.
+PDF lecture notes are online here.

 August 2023.
 We received the NSF grant “CDS&E: Probabilistic modelling of fields and point clouds in cosmology.”
 This grant will help us develop machine learning techniques to stochastically model the non-Gaussian matter distribution of the universe.
 We are also part of the just renewed DOE high-energy group grant of the UW Madison physics department.